-In the arteritic variety caused by giant cell arteritis, losses of visual acuity and visual field are typically greater.
+In the arteritic variety caused by giant cell arteritis, vision loss is typically greater than in nonarteritic ischemic optic neuropathy.
 Prompt treatment does not restore lost vision in the affected eye but protects the unaffected eye.
-Inadequate treatment risks relapses and additional vision loss.
+Inadequate treatment increases the risk of vision loss in the other eye.

 In people with nonarteritic ischemic optic neuropathy, treatment to restore vision loss is ineffective.
 Treatment involves reducing risk factors for atherosclerosis, including controlling blood pressure and diabetes.
 Other causes, such as blood-clotting disorders and obstructive sleep apnea, may also require treatment.

 In people with arteritic ischemic optic neuropathy caused by giant cell arteritis, high doses of corticosteroids are given by mouth and/or vein as soon as possible to prevent loss of vision in the other eye.
 Adding tocilizumab (a drug that decreases inflammation) to corticosteroids has recently been shown to help people with giant cell arteritis.

 Magnifiers, large-print devices, and talking watches (low-vision aids) may help people with loss of vision.